Private Family-Friendly Vatican and Sistine Chapel Tour

 The Stone Zoo

 The Hall of the Animals was set up under set up under Pope Pius VI (1775-1799) and features a “stone zoo” of animal sculptures.
 The animals are positioned in amusing interactions with one another and also relate back to the gods and heroes of the ancient world.
-At this stop in the tour, the children are asked to look around and spot various animals among the numerous statues.
+At this stop in the tour, the children can explore and spot various animals among the statues.

 Optical Illusions and Sea Monsters